 Patients with brain aneurysms greatly benefit from the unified specialists of the NorthShore Neurological Institute, because our experts draw upon the strengths of other health professionals available within the NorthShore system to develop individualized patient care teams.

 As brain aneurysms can lead to stroke, our stroke neurologists and neurosurgeons bring additional expertise to the diagnosis and treatment of patients suffering from potentially fatal bleeding in the brain.
-Achieving the Certified Primary Stroke Center designation at all hospital locations, NorthShore meets the stringent requirements of the Joint Commission—including a 24/7 Acute Stroke Team.
+Achieving the Certified Primary Stroke Center designation at all hospital locations, NorthShore meets the stringent requirements of the Joint Commission—including a 24/7 Acute Stroke Team to provide immediate acute stroke care and brain aneurysm treatment.

 For More Information